mouseduc12/SkylerAgencyBussiness/README.md

-//Basic one page business website with multiple functionalities and mobile reponsive at 640px max-width.
+Basic one page business website with multiple functionalities and mobile responsive at 640px max-width.